 Gadsden is a tiny town located in the state of Arizona.
 With a population of 571 people and just one neighborhood, Gadsden is the 163rd largest community in Arizona.

-Gadsden is a blue-collar town, with 52.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Gadsden is generally considered to be a blue-collar town.
+62.11% of the Gadsden workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Gadsden is a town of transportation and shipping workers, professionals, and service providers.
-There are especially a lot of people living in Gadsden who work in sales jobs (8.70%), farm management occupations (8.70%), and teaching (8.07%).
+There are especially a lot of people living in Gadsden who work in farm management occupations (10.16%), teaching (8.98%), and law enforcement and fire fighting (7.42%).

 Gadsden is an extremely ethnically-diverse town.
 The people who call Gadsden home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Gadsden, accounting for 100.00% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Gadsden residents report their race to be Native Hawaiian.
 Important ancestries of people in Gadsden include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.